lindeMAX/openvpn_cert_script/README.md

 *create_certs.sh* will create all certificates and keys needed for openvpn.

 - Certification Authority
-- Server certificats and keys
+- Server certificate and key
-- Client certificats and keys
+- Client certificates and keys

 It will ask you for the name of the ca, the vpn-server and how many client certificates/keys you want to create.